 The delivery of the subjects was subtly different: for example, instead of ‘learning about contraception’ and ‘teaching about contraception’, the challenge was to ‘improve your research and communication skills by preparing an information pamphlet on a contraceptive of your choice for students a year younger than you’.
 When you unleash learning, you may have to be ready for the consequences: for example, some of the first draft cartoons needed to be toned down somewhat, and as for the ‘pop-up’ pamphlet…!

 In addition to pupils accumulating evidence through the PDC route, faculties continued to embed personal skill development as part of the coursework experience.
 There was a staff training and development advantage to this strategy: subject teachers were not required to absorb the entirety of the CoPE standards framework in one go.
-Instead, they had a chance to study, absorb and implement a teaching and learning programme to address just one of the skill domains.
-It is a massive conceptual challenge to pick up and run with the whole CoPE framework, unless you have been delivering ASDAN programmes in the past, so this gradual approach helped to build staff confidence and competence with delivering this new qualification.
+Instead, they had a chance to study, absorb and implement a teaching and learning program to address just one of the skill domains.
+It is a massive conceptual challenge to pick up and run with the whole CoPE framework, unless you have been delivering ASDAN programs in the past, so this gradual approach helped to build staff confidence and competence with delivering this new qualification.

 It was not all plain sailing.
 This was a late intervention strategy.
 Not all the pupils knuckled down, time was wasted, and opportunities missed.
 As a result, only 26 out of the 45 actually completed their portfolios for assessment.
 And ‘complete’ they had to be!
 ASDAN’s moderation meetings are rigorous and fair, but if a section in the portfolio is incomplete, the qualification cannot and will not be awarded.
 Also, it does take time for teachers to learn the standards and guide students to produce work that meets the standards.
 In fact, three folders submitted for early moderation did not get through.
 However, the post-moderation comments from ASDAN’s assessors were extremely helpful, ensuring that our challenges were finely retuned, to pass the relevant standards on next submission – as the example in this box illustrates.